QIICR/QuantitativeReporting/docs/tutorial.md

 #### Add Segment(s)

-Once the DICOM sample dataset (or whichever dataset you would like to load into 3D Slicer) has been loaded into Quantitative Reporting you can go ahead and create a first segment.
+Once the DICOM sample dataset (or whichever dataset you would like to load into 3D Slicer) has been loaded into `QuantitativeReporting` you can go ahead and create a first segment.
 By hovering over the segments color icon a tooltip will appear which gives you more information about the currently assigned terminology of this segment.

 ![](screenshots/added_segment.png)